Propagation of spinors on a noncommutative spacetime: equivalence of the formal and the effective approach: Introduction

 As a further step, we study a dynamics of fermions on a curved background with a deformed spacetime structure, where as an exemplar for the curved geometry we use the RN black hole background.
 This study has been carried out within two different approaches: effective and formal.
 The effective approach uses standard notions of commutative differential geometry, with parallel implementation of the noncommutative-born effects through the utilisation of the type of duality just explained, where the effective dual metrick mimicks the impacts of noncommutativity.
-The formal approach is a level beyond more rigorous in a sense that it attempts to stay in line and be compatible with the requirements that the NC $U(1)_\star $ Dirac action on a curved background remains invariant under NC gauge transformations, as well as under local $SO(1,3)_\star$.
-With that in mind we come out with a proposal for the NC $U(1)_\star $ Dirac action that could meet these requirements.
-As the NC $U(1)_\star $ Dirac action that we have proposed is being expressed in terms of the NC spin $\frac{1}{2}$ field and the NC $ U(1)_\star $ gauge field that are both coupled to gravitational degrees of freedom, it is important to stress that this action is going to stay invariant under the NC gauge transformations as long as we assume that the gravity is unaffected by them, i.e. $\delta_\star g_{\mu\nu} =0 ~ ($ or alternatively $ ~\delta_\star e^a_{~~\mu} = \delta_\star {\omega}_{\mu}^{~~ab} = 0 ) $.
-In other words, in our formal approach we shall assume that the NC spin $\frac{1}{2}$ field, and the NC $U(1)$ gauge field are the only degrees of freedom that get affected by the NC gauge transformations.
+The formal approach is a level beyond more rigorous in a sense that it attempts to stay in line and be compatible with the requirements that the NC $U(1)_\star $ Dirac action on a curved background remains invariant under NC gauge transformations, as well as under the undeformed local $SO(1,3)$.
+With that in mind, we put forth a proposal for the NC $U(1)_\star $ Dirac action that could meet these requirements.
+As this NC $U(1)_\star $ Dirac action that we propose is being expressed in terms of the NC spin $\frac{1}{2}$ field and the NC $ U(1)_\star $ gauge field that are both coupled to gravitational degrees of freedom, it is important to stress that it will remain invariant under the NC $U(1)_\star $ gauge transformations as long as we assume that the gravity is unaffected by them, i.e. $\delta_\star g_{\mu\nu} =0 ~ ($ or alternatively $ ~\delta_\star e^a_{~~\mu} = \delta_\star {\omega}_{\mu}^{~~ab} = 0 ) $.
+In other words, our formal approach assumes that the NC spin $\frac{1}{2}$ field, and the NC $U(1)$ gauge field are the only degrees of freedom that get affected by the NC gauge transformations.
+In addition, we will assume that the local $SO(1,3)$ symmetry is unaffected by NC deformation.
 The NC $U(1)_\star $ Dirac action that we propose is in a line with the proposals made in \cite{Aschieri:2009ky},\cite{Aschieri:2011ng}.

 The main result of this paper is to show that these two different approaches surprisingly give rise to the same equation of motion describing a dynamics of fermions on a curved space in presence of a NC structure of spacetime, therefore explicitly demonstrating the equivalence between the effective and formal, more rigorous approach.
 Namely, what has been shown in the present paper is that the equation of motion obtained by using the SW map for spin $\frac{1}{2}$ and gauge fields, and by varying the NC $U(1)_\star $ Dirac action that is invariant under NC gauge transformations and $S0(1,3)_\star $ group at the end of the day appears to be the same as the equation of motion obtained by simply writing the Dirac equation on a geometric background described by the effective dual metric.